PreSonus Eris E3.5 | E4.5 | E66 – We review the Ultimate Budget Studio Monitors

 The PreSonus Eris E4.5 and the Mackie CR4 are two incredible budget studio monitors with amazingly similar features and specs.
 It is really hard to make a choice between these two.

-The CR4 monitor is compact, light, and made by high-quality components, such at the Eris E. series.
+The CR4 monitor is compact, light, and made by high-quality components, such as the Eris E. series.
 The price tag in both speakers is almost the same and it won’t hurt your pocket.
 Both monitors deliver a smooth, balanced, and accurate frequency response that makes your tracks and mixes sound proper.
 The differences between them are so minor that the last choice is an ultimate personal matter.

 PreSonus Eris series include budget studio monitors that can be a great investment for your home studio.
 Also, these studio monitors are the perfect alternative to high-priced multimedia speakers.
 The cost-effective E3.5 studio speakers are good enough gamers, video, and audio editors who need compact space-saving sound recording speakers.
 If you are a professional recorder or an expert music engineer or producer, buying Eris E66 studio monitors will work best for your home studio.

-Remember that you will need an audio interface to connect your monitors, headphones and recording devices.
+Remember that you will need an audio interface to connect your monitors, headphones, and recording devices.

 We are sorry that this post was not useful for you!